NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(EN).md

 Parses the CSM state queue and returns the current state that will execute next with the associated arguments.

 <b>Inputs:</b>
 - <b>State Queue</b>: The entire state queue is wired to this input.
 This should come from the main CSM shift register.
 - <b>Error In (no error)</b>: The error cluster from the CSM is wired to this input.
-If an error occures and appears on this input, the current state output returns the "Error Handler" state.
+If an error occurs and appears on this input, the current state output returns the "Error Handler" state.
 - <b>Name("" to use uuid)</b>: Module Name
   - If Input is "", an uuid will be used for module name.
 The module is marked as stand-alone mode and will not be included in module list.
   - Fi Input end with '#', the module will worked in worker mode.
 Modules with the same name will shared the same message queue.
 Any external message will be processed by one of the modules, depends on who is free.
   - Otherwise, the input string will be used as module name, which should be unique in system.
 CSM will go to "Critical Error" state if duplicated module name is used in system.
 - <b>Response Timeout(5000ms)</b>: The timeout of waiting for response of sync-call from outside.
 - <b>Dequeue Timeout(0ms)</b>: The timeout of checking CSM message queue.
 - <b>Response Arguments</b>: The response arguments from last state.
 It should come from the CSM shift register.

 <b>Outputs:</b>
 - <b>Remaining States</b>:  Returns all the next states that should execute after the current state completes.
 These should be passed through the current state in the state machine.
 These can also be modified or augmented within the current state if necessary.
 - <b>Arguments</b>: Returns any argument(s) that may be used in the current state string.
 These arguments come after the ">>" characters. <b>Note:</b> The arguments variable must not contain any unprintable characters like linefeed or carriage return.
 - <b>Current State</b>: The state to be processed
 - <b>Name Used</b>: The actual name assigned to this CSM module
 - <b>Argument - State</b>: If any core error occurs, this is the source state name
- - <b>From Who</b>: If <b>Current State</b> is called by ouside, this is the source CSM module name.
+- <b>From Who</b>: If <b>Current State</b> is called by outside, this is the source CSM module name.

 ### Build State String with Arguments++.vi